 Anna Nordqvist rallies to win Kia Classic

-CARLSBAD, Calif.
-(AP) — Anna Nordqvist rallied to win the Kia Classic on Sunday at Aviara for her second victory in her last four LPGA Tour starts.
+CARLSBAD, California (AP) — Anna Nordqvist rallied to win the Kia Classic on Sunday for her second victory in her last four LPGA Tour starts.

 Two strokes behind leaders Cristie Kerr and Lizette Salas entering the round, Nordqvist closed with her second straight 5-under 67 for a one-stroke victory over Salas.

-The 26-year-old Swede won the LPGA Thailand last month to end a five-year victory drought, holding off top-ranked Inbee Park.
-In 2009, Nordqvist won the LPGA Championship and LPGA Tour Championship.
+Nordqvist won in Thailand last month to end a long victory drought, holding off top-ranked Inbee Park.
+The 26-year-old Swede also won the LPGA Championship and LPGA Tour Championship in 2009.